FC Ferizaj: History

-On July 7, 2019, Ferizaj organized a media conference announcing that English and local investors became the club's new leadership.
-Among the investors is also the former English international striker, Brian Deane, who owns 50% of the club's shares.
+On 7 July 2019, FC Ferizaj held a media conference announcing that a group of English and local investors had assumed leadership of the club.
+Among the investors was former English international striker Brian Deane, who acquired a 50% share in the club.
+In December 2019, the English investors withdrew from the club, and the local investors took full ownership of the club.